GRM Consulting

 Services

-A focused practice in property claims dispute resolution
+A focused practice in property claim dispute resolution

 Consultation

-Practical guidance for property owners, insurers, lawyers, and other parties involved in claim disputes.
+Practical guidance for property owners, insurers, lawyers, or other parties involved in property insurance claim disputes.

 Site Inspections

-Independent inspections to review disputed property loss issues and clarify claim concerns.
+Independent site inspections to help review disputed property loss issues and clarify claim-related concerns - as it pertains to extent of damage and methodology of repair or replacement.

 Mediation Support